HuangJunye/Awesome-Quantum-Games/README.md

 [QiskitBlocks](https://github.com/JavaFXpert/QiskitBlocks) - Quantum puzzles escape rooms in a Minecraft-like block word. (by James Weaver)

-[Quantum Moves 2](https://www.scienceathome.org/games/quantum-moves-2/) - transferring atoms in the best possible way from a specified initial state to the desired target state within very short timescales (sub-milliseconds) in a quantum laboratory. (by ScienceAtHome)
+[Quantum Moves 2](https://www.scienceathome.org/games/quantum-moves-2/) - A sequal to the ScienceAtHome flagship game Quantum Moves.
+Transferring atoms in the best possible way from a specified initial state to the desired target state within very short timescales (sub-milliseconds) in a quantum laboratory. (by ScienceAtHome)

-[Whack A Quantum Mole](https://github.com/honlin96/Whack-A-Quatum-Mole) - (by Too Hon Lin)
+[Whack A Quantum Mole](https://github.com/honlin96/Whack-A-Quatum-Mole) - A single-player game whose objective is to whack as many moles that pop up from the holes as possible. (by Too Hon Lin)